ketki-kerkar/calc/README.md

-This in SPE mini project.
+This in SPE mini project Term.